Tour Details

 Day 11

-We make the approximately 650 km return trip to Whitehorse.
-Up the Cassier Highway, we take our time through this isolated wilderness, stopping to take pictures.
-We arrive back in Whitehorse by early evening.
-After checking into our hotel, we celebrate the adventure of the past 11 days with a good dinner.
+We make the approximately 90 km return trip to Prince George.
+Down the Cassier highway we take our time through this isolated wilderness stopping to take pictures we arrive back in Prince George by late evening.

 Tour Details